TIME || SPACE

 VISIT TO VILLA LANDOR, FIESOLE, VINCIGLIATA

-CASTLE, VALLOMBROSA MONASTERY, BELLOSGUARDO'S VILLA BRICHIERI-COLOMBI
+CASTLE, VALLOMBROSA MONASTERY, BELLOSGUARDO'S VILLA

-VILLA LO STROZZINO
+BRICHIERI-COLOMBI AND VILLA LO STROZZINO

 Villa Landor, Photograph, Daniel Willard Fiske, Courtesy, Kristin Bragadottir